- Mar 23, 2017

 - a new REST API, for easier automated integration with your existing tools

 Accelerate savings for your IBM licenses

-While ILMT and BFI are both great for tracking sub-capacity licensing, they lack proper compliance monitoring, license optimization and simulation capabilities.
+ILMT and BFI are both great for tracking sub-capacity licensing, but could use assistance with compliance monitoring, license optimization and simulation capabilities.